 First, please tell us a little about yourself, where you work, what you do, a few other interests...

 My name is Swati Shah and I’ve been a senior vice president of emerging technology at U.S. Bank since November 2017.
 I lead the enterprise API and microservices strategy, bringing business and technology together to produce API as a product.
 I also lead the DevOps strategy to drive business agility, cloud adoption and modernization.

-I hold a Bachelor of Science degree in mathematics, a Master of Science degree in computer science, and an MBA from Lake Forest School of Management in Chicago.
+I hold a Bachelor of Science degree in mathematics, a controller of Science degree in computer science, and an MBA from Lake Forest School of Management in Chicago.
 Currently, I serve on the Google Technology Advisory Board, CloudBees Customer Advisory Board and hold several leadership roles within the Women of Technology and Operations Services business resource group at U.S. Bank.